gmlewis/moonbit-ray-tracer/docs/scene-format.md

 ambient = 0.1
 diffuse = 0.9
 specular = 0.0
+transparency = 0.0
+refractive_index = 1.0
 pattern = "checkers"  # Reference to named pattern

+# Note: You cannot use both 'material = "name"' and '[objects.material]'
+# in the same object - they are mutually exclusive

 [[objects]]
 type = "cube"